-The neighborhood is considered to be the entirety of Blanco County as property values tend to be consistent throughout the county.
-Johnson City is located approximately 55 miles north of San Antonio, Texas on Highway 281.
+The neighborhood is considered to be the city of Johnson City.
+Johnson City is located in the northern portion of the county approximately 55 miles north of San Antonio, Texas on U. S. Highway 281.
 Accessibility to the neighborhood is considered good.
-The primary roadway north/south us U.S. Highway 281 and east/west is U.S. Highway 290.
-In addition easy access is provided to schools, shopping, recreation, and employment areas from the subject neighborhood.
+The primary roadway north/south is U. S. Highway 281 and east/west is Highway 290.
+In addition, easy access is provided to schools, shopping, recreation, and employment areas from the subject neighborhood.